-DHS Shutdown Ends After 76 Days | Headline USA
+DHS Shutdown Ends after 76 days | Headline USA

-(Thérèse Boudreaux, The Center Square) After weeks of delay, the U.S. House finally approved the Senate’s legislation reopening the Department of Homeland Security.
+(The Center Square) After weeks of delay, the U.S. House on Thursday approved the Senate’s legislation reopening the Department of Homeland Security.

-Once President Donald Trump signs the legislation, the 76-day DHS shutdown will end and all agencies except Immigration and Customs Enforcement and U.S. Customs and Border Patrol will receive full annual funds.
+President Donald Trump signed the legislation shortly after, ending the 76-day DHS shutdown.
+All agencies except Immigration and Customs Enforcement and U.S. Customs and Border Patrol will receive full annual funds.

 “But there’s still work ahead.
 ICE and CBP were left out, and that must be fixed.
 Securing our homeland requires a fully funded DHS across the board, and House Republicans will continue working to get the job done.”